 Cooling and Venting Ability

-Effective attic insulation reduces the need to use an attic fan to cool the house.
-The insulation is designed to buffer a cool living space against searing hot attic temperatures or to buffer a warm living space against a cold attic.
-So, if your home’s attic is well insulated, you may not feel much of a difference by having an attic fan.
+Effective attic insulation reduces the need for an attic fan to cool the house.
+The insulation is designed to buffer a cool living space against searing hot attic temperatures or a warm living space against a cold attic.
+So, if your home's attic is well insulated, you may not feel much difference by having an attic fan.

 Attic fans can keep an attic well-ventilated, preventing the growth of mold and mildew.

-As long as the outdoor temperature is lower than the indoor temperature, a whole house fan will help to cool down the home.
-Whole house fans can be used to offset the usage of energy-hungry central air conditioning units.
-Researchers at Iowa State University estimated that a whole house fan uses about 33-percent as much power as does a central air conditioner.
-That’s based on a 2-1/2 ton air conditioner and $0.06 kWh cost.
+As long as the outdoor temperature is lower than the indoor temperature, a whole-house fan will help to cool down the home.
+Whole-house fans can be used to offset the usage of energy-hungry central air conditioning units.
+Researchers at Iowa State University estimated that a whole-house fan uses about 33% as much power as a central air conditioner.
+That’s based on a 2-1/2 ton air conditioner and a $0.06 kWh cost.

 Best for Cooling and Venting Ability: Tied

-A whole house fan generally will cool the home better because it actually moves the air within the house.
-A whole house fan disperses hot air that has collected in the upper regions of your home.
-Plus, a whole house fan creates gentle air movement.
-It’s not as pronounced as a room fan, but it can be felt.
+A whole-house fan generally will cool the home better because it moves the air within the house.
+A whole-house fan is not as pronounced as a room fan but can be felt.
+It disperses hot air that has collected in the upper regions of your home and creates gentle air movement.

-Attic fans that mount behind existing gable vents can be installed in little time, as long as there is an existing power source in the attic.
-Powered roof vents are more difficult to install because a hole must be made in the roof and because the exterior side of the fan must be integrated into the shingles.
+Attic fans that mount behind existing gable vents can be installed quickly if the attic has an existing power source.
+Powered roof vents are more challenging to install.
+These vents require a hole in the roof, plus the exterior side of the fan integrated into the shingles.

-As long as the attic has electric power, the most difficult part of installing a whole house fan is cutting into the ceiling drywall and attaching the damper box to the ceiling joists.
-Larger whole house fans that span two joists are more difficult to install because the severed joist must be braced by two side pieces.
-Venting into the attic is simple: the 9-foot-long, 20-inch vent tube and fan are suspended with two hanger straps from rafters.
+As long as the attic has electric power, the most challenging part of installing a whole-house fan is cutting into the ceiling drywall and attaching the damper box to the ceiling joists.
+Larger whole-house fans that span two joists are more difficult to install because the severed joist must be braced by two side pieces.
+Venting into the attic is simple: the 9-foot-long, 20-inch vent tube and fan are suspended with two hanger straps from the rafters.

 Best for Installation: Attic Fan

-An attic fan will usually be easier to install than a whole house fan, if anything because installing a whole house fan means enlarging or increasing the attic’s outflow to the exterior.
+An attic fan will usually be easier to install than a whole-house fan because installing a whole-house fan means enlarging or increasing the attic’s outflow to the exterior.

 The most visually obtrusive attic fan installation will be one where several fans are located on a roof.
-At its least obtrusive, an attic fan will fit within the attic and behind the gable opening’s vent.
+An attic fan is not as noticeable as it will fit within the attic and behind the gable opening’s vent.

-A whole house fan is located within the attic, but it must open into the home’s ceiling with a vent covering the opening.
-Whole house fans are the width of your ceiling’s joists and around 36- to 40-inches long.
+A whole-house fan is located within the attic but must open into the home’s ceiling, with a vent covering the opening.
+Whole-house fans are the width of your ceiling’s joists and are around 36- to 40-inches long.

 Best For Appearance: Attic Fan

-An attic fan will always be less visually obtrusive than a whole house fan because it has no opening to the living space.
+An attic fan will always be less visually intrusive than a whole-house fan because it has no opening to the living space.
 If the attic fan is located behind the home’s existing gable vent (rather than a shutter-style fan that replaces the vent), the fan will be nearly invisible from the outside.